List of Brain Powerd characters: Jonathan Glenn

 Jonathan Glenn is a Reclaimer at Orphan.
 Disgruntled at the way Yu was favored by his parents, he became very bitter towards him and wants to compete who is the strongest Antibody pilot.
 And even his resentment towards his real mother, Capt.
 Anoa McCormick was abandoned since childhood but was replaced by his undying loyalty to Baron Maximilian.
 He is aggressive and powerful.
 Commonly competing with Quincy Issa for control of the Reclaimers.
-Jonathan also fiercely competes with Yuu, going so far as to taunt him during one of their battles about having made love to his sister (Quincy Issa) and having a tryst with his mother (Midori Isami).
+Jonathan also fiercely competes with Yuu, going so far as to taunt him during one of their battles about having had sex with his sister (Quincy Issa) and having a tryst with his mother (Midori Isami).
 He is always eager to fight and desires to beat both Yu and Quincy.
 He is afraid of living and fighting independently and eventually learns to care for his mother.